ezsystems/ezplatform-query-fieldtype/README.md

-# eZ Platform Query Field Type
+# Ibexa Query Field Type

 This Field Type will let a content manager map an executable Repository Query to a Field.